Nervosys/Botnix/docs/languages-frameworks/python.section.md

 be used as a library, i.e., of primary interest are the modules in `site-packages` that should be importable.

-In the Nixpkgs tree Python applications can be found throughout, depending on what they do, and are called from the main package set.
+In the Botpkgs tree Python applications can be found throughout, depending on what they do, and are called from the main package set.
 Python libraries, however, are in separate sets, with one set per interpreter version.